 Required

-If you were involved in a motor vehicle crash, you might be suffering from severe injuries.
 While it is essential that you seek medical attention, it might also be important to obtain information about the crash, such as a traffic accident report, in case you wish to pursue a claim for compensation.

-What Information is in a Michigan Car Accident Report?
+What information is in a Michigan Car Accident Report?

 After a crash, the investigating police officer will note facts and information about the scene in a car accident report, such as the weather conditions, the lighting in the area, and the conditions of the roadway.
 This information alone might prove beneficial to a claim from an innocent driver against a negligent motorist, depending on the circumstances.
 For example, if the officer notes that the lighting in the area was good and the road was dry at the time of the accident, this might be used to contradict the story of a defendant who later claims it was dark or that the road was wet.